UMN-CMS/TestBoard_SKIROC2CMS/README.md

 * sync_flash.hex & sync_flash2.hex:
   * The hex files used to program an FPGA with the program_fpga routine. sync_flash2.hex is a compressed version of the firmware.

+## Pi_Software/
+Contains software to be installed on each Raspberry Pi.
+Currently, the list is:
+* bcm2835 SPI C library
+* ncurses (for vim)
+* vim

 ### Other/